 4. Be kind to yourself.

-I’ve been through many moments where I looked in the mirror, and said “I’m fat,” “nobody cares about me,” and even “I’m ugly.”
-Eventually I realized that I was instilling negative vibes and energies to myself, and that is more exhausting than saying a simple “I love you” to the mirror.
+I’ve been through many moments where I looked in the mirror and said “I’m fat,” “nobody cares about me,” and even “I’m ugly.”
+Eventually, I realized that I was instilling negative vibes and energies to myself, and that is more exhausting than saying a simple “I love you” to the mirror.
 Talk to yourself, there’s nothing crazy about that.
 Tell yourself how bomb you look and how lit you are.
 Hug yourself.
 Tell yourself it’s okay and things will get better.
-Be the best friend to yourself, that you are for your loved ones.
+Be the best friend to yourself, the way you are to your loved ones.

 6. Remove yourself from toxic environments.